Experimental COVID-19 vaccine is put to its biggest test

 Final-stage testing of the vaccine, developed by the National Institutes of Health and Moderna Inc., began with volunteers at numerous sites around the U.S. given either a real dose or a dummy without being told which.

 “I’m excited to be part of something like this.
-This is huge,” said Melissa Harting, a nurse who received an injection in Binghamton, New York.
+This is huge,” said Melissa Harting, a 36-year-old nurse who received an injection in Binghamton, New York.
 Especially with family members in front-line jobs that could expose them to the virus, she added, “doing our part to eradicate it is very important to me.”

 It will be months before results trickle in, and there is no guarantee the vaccine will ultimately work against the scourge that has killed about 650,000 people around the world, including almost 150,000 in the U.S.